 It is wise to remember that natural bodybuilding is a scientific process.
 You will need to educate yourself on a number of matters.

 For example, what is your body type?
 Do you understand your metabolism, your anatomy, and your own personal physiology?

-Have you taken the time to understand how muscle is actually built, how the muscle fibers are broken down and then replenished?
+Have you taken the time to understand how muscle is actually built, and how the muscle fibers are broken down and then replenished?